-To meet the unique needs of adults with CHD, Froedtert & the Medical College of Wisconsin health network, in conjunction with Children’s Hospital of Wisconsin, offers the Adult Congenital Heart Disease Program.
+To meet the unique needs of adults with CHD, Froedtert & the Medical College of Wisconsin health network, in conjunction with Children’s Wisconsin, offers the Adult Congenital Heart Disease Program.
 The program brings together experts in congenital heart conditions and structural heart disease, and provides a full range of care options for patients, from testing and diagnosis to treatments including medication management, minimally invasive procedures, interventional procedures, surgery and follow-up care.

 Adult Congenital Heart Disease Conditions

 There are many types of congenital and inherited heart disease, and adults with heart defects require lifelong monitoring to prevent serious cardiac and non-cardiac complications.
 Our multidisciplinary team of specialists takes a comprehensive approach to diagnosing and treating adults with all types of congenital heart disease.

 One of just a few in Wisconsin, our hypertrophic cardiomyopathy (HCM) program offers the latest diagnostic and treatment techniques for this inherited disease that limits the heart’s ability to function properly.
 Our physicians have a level of experience and training in HCM not commonly found in Wisconsin.

 We also work closely with the Marfan Syndrome Clinic at Children’s Wisconsin to coordinate care for patients with this genetic connective tissue disorder.